The change gang

 “Doing the States is amazing,” nods Faris “because every State is like a different country.
 And I find England so annoying because every town has the same shops, and that’s not happened in America yet.
 I just can’t handle seeing Marks & Spencer, Starbucks, Topshop; every High Street is the same, there’s no identity of any of the towns that you go to, which is shit really.”

 Flying home for a UK tour in May, then, doesn’t bare thinking about – the pilot in Topshop loafers, stewards pushing duty-free booze from Marks before the plane has even touched down.
 ‘Primary Colours’ will be 5 weeks old by then though, and people are going to want to hear it played live.
 Fans are going to want to hear it, and so too are the swathe of young bands that The Horrors unknowingly inspired with ‘Strange House’.
 O.Chilrden, Ulterior, Ipso Facto and S.C.U.M. (the reverb band of Spider Webb’s brother, Huw), they (and plenty more besides) have spent the past 18 months dispelling another misconceptions about Faris and Co. – that The Horrors were just a fad.
 The ‘nu-grave’ tag might not have stuck to the monochrome gangs that followed the short, sharp belch of ‘Sheena Is A Parasite’, but the dark gloom-rock attitude of striving for originality did.
 As festivals like Offset, and club nights like The Dice Club, suggest, for many, music is nearing its best once more.
-For Faris Badwan, young bands need to try harder.
+For Faris Badwan though, young bands need to try harder.

 “I can’t believe that there’s anyone who would think that music’s at it’s best,” he frowns.
 “Find me those people.
-I think that the best music is born out of difficult economic climate so maybe we’re about to have a great flurry of brilliant band, but, to be quite honest, right now you could probably count the amount of good bands in London on one hand, and you’d still not make it to five.”
+I think that the best music is born out of difficult economic climate, so maybe we’re about to have a great flurry of brilliant bands, but, to be quite honest, right now you could probably count the amount of good bands in London on one hand, and you’d still not make it to five.”

 We’re tempted to float a so-awful-it’s-surely-brilliant ‘Count In Fives’ gag, but we don’t.
 Instead, we join in verbally shoeing Spotify and digital music (unsurprisingly, the band that only buy second hand vinyl are fans of neither, once we explain exactly what Spotify is) and ask what the most important lesson learned by The Horrors is.

-“Personally, I’ve learnt that a lot of peoples opinions are meaningless.
-Y’know, we’re surrounded by bands who aren’t interested in doing anything different to the band next to them or the band playing the same club the following week.
+“Personally, I’ve learnt that a lot of people’s opinions are meaningless.
+Y’know, we’re surrounded by bands who aren’t interested in doing anything different from the band next to them or the band playing the same club the following week.
 It’s funny that those bands try to dismiss things that are different to them, but ultimately it’s why no one has any longevity anymore, why no one makes more than two records, because they don’t have enough ideas to sustain themselves.
 I just have total conviction in what we’re doing – any critical response doesn’t mean anything in the short term.
 It’s all about long term.
 There’s going to be a bunch of perceptions drawn from this record and I’d be equally as happy to challenge those next time around.”

 Faris smiles, sincerely, of course.